nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/index.md

 The Google Cloud Platform is..

-- what is GCP, what is an instance
--> organize this one like AWS format
+- what is GCP, what is an instance (aka an instance of a VM = virtual machine) -> organize this one like AWS format